 The photometric redshifts are computed on the \texttt{SourceXtractor++} model photometry described in the previous section, and the bands are listed in Table \ref{tab:band_infos}.
-As described in Shuntov et al. (in prep), we rejected sources falling in masked areas (e.g. bright halos close to bright stars) or classified them as potentially spurious.
-The \photoz{} accuracy is assessed by comparing their values with a compilation of spectroscopic redshifts (hereafter \specz{}) established by Kostovan et al. (in prep.).
+As described in Shuntov et al., in prep, we rejected sources falling in masked areas (e.g., bright halos close to bright stars) or classified them as potentially spurious.
+The \photoz{} accuracy is assessed by comparing their values with a compilation of spectroscopic redshifts (hereafter \specz{}) established by Kostovan et al., in prep.
 This compilation includes more than 11000 \specz{} with a confidence level larger than 97\% \citep{lilly07,lilly09,kartaltepe10,kartaltepe15b,silverman15,kashino19,lefevre15,casey12,capak11,kriek15,hasinger18}.
 The precision in the \photoz{} ($z_{\rm p}$) depends primarily on the considered magnitude: $\sigmaz{}<$ 0.01 at $m_{\rm F444W}<24$ and 2\% of catastrophic failure (defined as the $z_{\rm p}$ for which $\left|z_{\rm p}-z_{\rm s}\right|>0.15\times(1+z_{\rm s})$ with $z_{\rm s}$ as the \specz{}).
 Thanks to the extremely deep NIRCam coverage, the \photoz{} precision remains lower than 0.03 at $26<m_{\rm F444W}<27$ and $z<4$ with 15\% of failures, which are the faintest magnitudes and highest redshifts considered in this study.

 As a final note, \lephare{} is optimized to derive high-quality photometric redshifts with several specific options, tested extensively in COSMOS \citep[][]{Ilbert09, ilbert13,laigle16, weaver22b}.
 However, the code does not include non-parametric SFH explaining the need for using \cigale{} in the next section.
-Still, adding more flexibility in the template library to derive the photometric redshifts would increase the degeneracy in the redshift-color space, and then the dispersion and the fraction of failures in the photometric redshifts \citep[][]{Chevallard16}.
-Moreover, increasing significantly the template library size would be prohibitive in terms of computational time.